heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] Be glad of life because it gives you the chance to love, to work, to play, and to look up at the stars.
+> [!quote] Knowing your own darkness is the best method for dealing with the darknesses of other people.
-> — Henry Van Dyke
+> — Carl Jung

 ------
 ```widgets